karayabin/universe-snapshot/universe/Ling/Light_Kit_Editor/doc/pages/conception-notes.md

 The main api provides an abstraction for the storage layer, so that the methods are the same independently of which storage you choose.

-Which storage you choose is entirely up to you.
+The type of storage you choose is entirely up to you.